CMSP Tales & KLX 300D Upgrades

 If the bike is going around the cone to the right you need to aim 18 inches further right, the next cone will be left and for that you need to aim 18" to the left of where the actual cone is.

-After you try it six or seven times, it is dead easy, and on a dual sport KLX300 it is much easier even if you get one wrong to recover from it and that offset cone is where it will go wrong.
+After you try it six or seven times, it is dead easy, and on a dual sport KLX300 it is much easier even if you get one cone wrong to recover from it and that offset cone is where it will go wrong.

-On the Lifan KP 200, once you make one mistake in this standing start weave exercise, that's it, you are done.
+As I said, on the Lifan KP 200, once you make one mistake in this standing start weave exercise, that's it, you are done.
 There is no getting that pig back on track unless you have hundreds of hours positioning one around an obstacle course like the CMSP range with nobody else slowing you down while you practice it over and over again either.

 After the cone miss bollocks, I lost all interest in what now felt like complete physical torture, and I was just rushing through the remaining testing bollocks as I knew I had failed and was now just hoping the whole excruciating affair would just come to an end.